BLOG

 11. Change Management Facilitation

-For example, if a company is transitioning from a manual inventory system to an automated one, the business analyst might organize workshops to explain the benefits of the new system, such as reduced errors and faster processing times.
-They also listen to employee concerns and address them, whether through additional training or system adjustments.
+For example, when transitioning from manual inventory systems to automated solutions, analysts organize workshops explaining system benefits such as reduced errors and faster processing.
+They actively listen to employee concerns and address them through additional training or system adjustments.

 Key Skills Required for a Business Analyst